kim-h-l/portfolio-sql/README.md

 After initial EDA, I used **CTEs and window functions** to answer more complex questions and gain deeper insights:

-1. [How do the top 100 users by reputation engage with questions and answers?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/009_top_100_users_qa.sql) *(Are they mostly answering, or do they ask high-quality questions too?)*
+1. [What is the engagement pattern of the top 100 users by reputation?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/009_top_100_users_qa.sql) *(Do they predominantly answer questions, or do they also ask high-quality questions?)*
 2. [Which tags have the top 100 users used?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/010_top_100_users_tags.sql) *(Are they specialists or active across multiple topics?)*
 3. [What are the most popular tags among the top 100 users overall?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/011_top_100_users_top_tags.sql)
 4. [How have the top 10 users’ scores changed over rolling 5-year periods?](https://github.com/kim-h-l/portfolio-sql/blob/main/stackoverflow/012_top_10_users_rolling_scores.sql)